The Mathematics of Tie Knots: Unknot, trefoil, torus and twist knots

 \subsection{Twist knots}

 A twist knot $T_n$ is characterized by $n$ twists and a clasp, as shown in \fig{exTwistTorus}.
 By examining the tie sequences, we can see three distinct ways twist knots can be created.

-\begin{lemma} A tie knot is a twist knot if and only if its tie sequence reduces to one of the following types: \begin{compactenum} \item $g(L,R)C_0\ast$, \item $LRC(RCRC\dots RC)\ast$, \item $LC(RCRC\dots RC)\ast$. \end{compactenum} Here, $\ast$ is a $L$ or $R$ move, $g(L,R)$ is a sequence of alternating $L$ and $R$ moves starting with a $L$ move, and $RCRC\dots RC$ is a sequence of an even number of alternating $R$ and $C$ moves starting with a $R$ move. \end{lemma}
+\begin{lemma} If a tie sequence reduces to one of the following types: \begin{compactenum} \item $g(L,R)C_0\ast$, \item $LRC(RCRC\dots RC)\ast$, \item $LC(RCRC\dots RC)\ast$, \end{compactenum} then the corresponding tie knot is a twist knot.
+Here, $\ast$ is a $L$ or $R$ move, $g(L,R)$ is a sequence of alternating $L$ and $R$ moves starting with a $L$ move, and $RCRC\dots RC$ is a sequence of an even number of alternating $R$ and $C$ moves starting with a $R$ move.
+In addition, all of the FM-tie twist knots have one of these reduced tie sequences. \end{lemma}

-\begin{proof} By examining the tie sequences of twist knots we see that these are the only reduced tie sequences that appear.
+\begin{proof} By examining the tie sequences of twist knots in Appendix~\ref{appendix:data}, we see that the reduced tie sequences listed above are the only ones that appear.
 Type~1 occurs in all the twist knot types: $3_1, 4_1, 5_2, 6_1, 7_2$ and $8_1$.
 Type 2 occurs only in twist knots with an even number of twists: $4_1, 6_1$ and $8_1.$ Type 3 occurs only in twists knots with an odd number of twists: $3_1, 5_2$ and~$7_2$.
-The twists knots with their types are listed in the table of tie knot data found in Appendix~\ref{appendix:data}.
+In Appendix~\ref{appendix:data}, we have listed the twists knots and their types.

-For type 1, the $g(L,R)$ gives the $n$ twists, and the $C_o$ and $\ast$ crossings form the clasp.
+Now assume a tie sequence reduces to type 1.
+Then the $g(L,R)$ gives the $n$ twists, and the $C_o$ and $\ast$ crossings form the clasp.
 This is illustrated in \fig{TwistKnot-v1}.
 For type 2, the first $L$ and $R$ crossings form the clasp, and the rest of the sequence gives the $n$ twists.
 This is illustrated in \fig{TwistKnot-v2}.
 Moreover, by construction there is an even number of twists.
 For type 3, the first $L$ and $C$ crossings form the clasp, and the rest of the sequence gives the $n$ twists.
 This is illustrated in \fig{TwistKnot-v3}.
 Again we can see that by construction there is an odd number of twists. \end{proof}

 We can again use \lem{reduction} to understand the number of tie sequences that appear in Table~\ref{tab:table2}.
 Once the twist knot has been established at the start of the tie sequence, the rest of the sequence is reduced in two ways.
 The first way is to just use reduction I, the second way uses reduction II (and sometimes~IV).
 The second way automatically gives 4 tie sequences: two for the choice of way to tying the flat facade (taking up the last four spots), and two for the choice of order of sequence of alternating $L$ and $R$ just before that.
 Thus the second way requires at least an extra 4 moves after the twist knot is established, so we only see this for $3_1, 4_1$ and $5_1$ twist knots.